Center Stage (2000 film): Plot

 After weeks of training relentlessly and receiving guidance from the academy teachers, Jody is told by Jonathan and Juliette that she is not improving and that he cannot cast her in the workshop, meaning she'll have no future in ballet if she stays.
 Since she has bad feet and also doesn't have the "ideal body type" he encourages her to leave the school.
 She refuses to give up on her dream and goes to a modern dance class to unwind, where she encounters Cooper.
 He encourages her to follow her passion for dance and ignore Jonathan's criticisms.
 They sleep together.

 Days later, Cooper casts Jody, Charlie and Erik in an original ballet for the workshop.
 Jody remains infatuated with Cooper despite his clear indifference to her, and he eventually coldly rejects her, leading to tension in rehearsals.
 Charlie, who has a crush on Jody, presses her to pour her feelings into dancing, leading to a passionate performance that satisfies Cooper.
 Maureen and Sergei are cast as the leads in Jonathan's ballet for the workshop, while Eva receives a background role and sadly accepts that she'll be unable to make an impression or get a job as a result.

 During the final rehearsals of Cooper's ballet, which is based on his failed relationship with Kathleen and her affair with Jonathan, Erik is badly injured.
 Cooper decides to dance the role himself, further inflaming the tensions between him, Jody, and Charlie.
 Shaken by Erik's injury, Maureen goes to Jim and admits she no longer wants to dance.
 Eva continues to practice ballet after hours.
 Juliette, witnessing her dedication, offers her help and Eva accepts.

 On the night of the workshop, the audience and Sergei are both stunned to see Eva in Maureen's role.
 Nancy rushes out of the theater and confronts Maureen, who tells her she cannot continue dedicating her own life to her mother's dream.
 Cooper's ballet is well received.
 After the performance, Cooper tells Jody that he has found a financial backer to start his own company and invites her to be his principal dancer.
 She goes to her interview with Jonathan and Juliette and declines to hear whether they're offering her a position, instead choosing to join Cooper's new company.
 Eva, to her shock, is offered a place and joyously accepts.
-Charlie and Erik, despite his injury, receives places at ABA as well.
+Charlie and Erik, despite his injury, receive places at ABA as well.
 Sergei receives an offer in San Francisco, with his girlfriend.

 Jody tells Cooper she's joining him and he attempts to rekindle their romance, but Jody rebuffs him in favor of Charlie.
 Maureen and Eva hug at the workshop reception, friends at last, and Maureen, who has reconciled with Jim, says she isn't yet all right but will be soon.